jiyang-li1/Micro-polling-capstone-project/README.md

 1  Make a admin page to the result
 2  New UI Style
-3  Create a exe easy to update or in the admin panel
-4  More detailed Admin panel
+3  Create a exe easy to update or in the admin panel (finished) 4  More detailed Admin panel  (finished)
+5  admin login function and login page

 ### 3 Possible bugs
 No way to fetch the data unless manualy enter http://10.44.61.169:5000/poll/1/results
 Can not verify the admin
 Ugly ui
-Create a delete vote data function for testing

 ### Only zip code 11111,22222,33333,44444,55555 has poll data
+### /admin to get into the admin dashboard